pyarmak/entrada-1x-docs/user/docs/assessment-evaluation/learnerview.md

+#Learner Use of the Assessment and Evaluation Module

 Learners have quick access to review their assessment and evaluation tasks through the Assessment and Evaluation badge.

 * Click the Assessment & Evaluation badge in the top right beside the logout button.